Chapter 2: A Scenery of Life

 Rraos did not get to tire his brain too long.
 Four guards marched into the room, three of them falling-in behind the vice-captain that had left earlier.
 They looked sharp and up to attention.

-Rraos nodded at them.
-It was their cue to move.
+Rraos nodded at them, and it was their cue to move.
 With practiced efficiency, they cleared a path through the room for him, then followed him outside in formation.

 In the city block that lodged Orron’s most powerful, the movement of such a party as theirs did not attract any inquisitiveness.
 Regulars and workers barely glanced at the party, while the unaccustomed could not stand around slack jawed for every important looking retinue.